-Pathfinder-related characters, plots, themes, and locations are copyright © 2002-2017 by Paizo Inc., All rights reserved.
-Paizo Inc., Paizo, the Paizo golem logo, Pathfinder, and the Pathfinder logo are registered trademarks of Paizo Inc., and are used under license.
-Munchkin® Pathfinder® is copyright © 2013-2017 by Steve Jackson Games Incorporated.
+Pathfinder-related characters, plots, themes, and locations are copyright © 2002-2016 Paizo Inc. All rights reserved.
+Paizo Inc., Paizo, the Paizo golem logo, Pathfinder, and the Pathfinder logo are registered trademarks of Paizo, Inc. and are used under license.
+Munchkin® Pathfinder® Guest Artist Edition is copyright © 2016 by Steve Jackson Games Incorporated.

 Munchkin, the Munchkin characters, Warehouse 23, the pyramid logo, and the names of all products published by Steve Jackson Games Incorporated are trademarks or registered trademarks of Steve Jackson Games Incorporated, or used under license.
 All rights reserved.
-Rules version 1.12 (October 2015).
+Rules version 1.12 (Deluxe) (September 2016).